Breaking down self-imposed borders

 The whole idea was to begin a dialogue about breaking down self-imposed borders built around ideas of identity and community, between the artists and students.

->Ross Smith’s paired student artist Emma Sulkowicz similarly used the photographic medium in her artwork, “You Made Me This,” a series of photographs that captures two of Sulkowicz’s friends, each of mixed ethnic and cultural heritage, in unique urban settings.
+Ross Smith’s paired student artist Emma Sulkowicz similarly used the photographic medium in her artwork, “You Made Me This,” a series of photographs that captures two of Sulkowicz’s friends, each of mixed ethnic and cultural heritage, in unique urban settings.
 As an individual of Japanese, Chinese and Polish heritage herself, Sulkowicz’s work was a means of self-exploration in the meaning of being “half-this and half-that.”

-A series of complex and highly detailed illustrations, student artist Marcus Hunter’s works are categorized under the title Negrotude, adopted from the early 1930s Francophone literary and intellectual movement Négritude.
-Hunter’s Negrotude borrows from this tradition by representing the dyadic opposition between blacks and white quite literally, emphasizing the stark contrast between black and white on the page and the subject’s fluid, and sometimes indistinguishable occupation of positive and negative space.
+A series of complex and highly detailed illustrations, student artist Marcus Hunter’s works are categorized under the title Negrotude, adapted from the early 1930s Francophone literary and intellectual movement Négritude.
+Hunter’s Negritude borrows from this tradition by representing the dyadic opposition between blacks and white quite literally, emphasizing the stark contrast between black and white on the page and the subject’s fluid, and sometimes indistinguishable occupation of positive and negative space.

 Though Hunter’s collaborative counterpart—Senegalese artist Ibou Ndoye, integrates much more color in his work, there is a similar use of distinct and defined lines in his featured piece.
 Entitled “Welcome Mat,” Ndoye’s installation consists of a painted carpet and painted shoes, directly referencing a scene ubiquitous to the lives of many individuals in the Diaspora that the artist has encountered.
 Specifically referencing Ndoye’s personal experiences with Senegalese immigrants settled in Harlem, this piece communicates the underlying notions of faith and goodwill integral to any undertaking of genuine community building—a sentiment that resonates with the “Bridging Boundaries: Redefining Diaspora” exhibition as a whole.